Douglas MacArthur and Jonathan Wainwright

 Even as the Swordfish slipped out of Manila Bay to preserve the Philippine Presidency, President Roosevelt was pondering the impact on the National morale should the most decorated hero of World War One be killed or captured by the Japanese.
 The following day the Commander In Chief ordered General MacArthur to escape to the southern island of Mindanao, then from there to find asylum in Australia.
 As a United States Army officer, it was an order he could not refuse.
 As a patriot who loved the Philippine Islands, it was also an order that went against everything in which he believed.
 Finally the 62-year old, 4-star general decided to resign.
 He would leave Corregidor, but not as a retreating general going to Australia.
 Instead, as a civilian, he would make the brief boat ride from "The Rock" to Bataan and enlist as a volunteer in its defense.

 In the days that followed, MacArthur's chief of staff, Major General Richard K. Sutherland convinced the General that the President was right.
-He argued that there were rumors that a Philippine relief force was being established in Australia, and that the President had ordered MacArthur to Australia to build and lead that force back to the Islands to defeat the Japanese.
-The concept was reinforced by a telegram from Washington urging the General that "The situation in Australia indicates desirability of your early arrival there."
+He argued that there were rumors that a Philippine relief force was being established in Australia and that the President had ordered MacArthur to Australia to build and lead that force back to the Islands to defeat the Japanese.
+The concept was reinforced by a telegram from Washington urging the General that "The situation in Australia indicates the desirability of your early arrival there."
 MacArthur responded that he would, reluctantly, depart Corregidor on March 15th.

 Meanwhile, the Japanese suspected that an attempt would be made to evacuate the Philippine commander from the area, and they too realized the propaganda potential for his death or capture.
 They increased their patrols in the South China Sea, virtually unopposed for the US Pacific Fleet was still rebuilding from the devastation at Pearl Harbor.
 A full Japanese destroyer division was dispatched towards Manila Bay to prevent any evacuation of the general.
-The time table had to be accelerated, and the only craft available to transport MacArthur and his family from Corregidor were four aging PT boats under the leadership of Lieutenant John Bulkeley.
-(Lieutenant Bulkeley would later receive the Medal of Honor for his heroic defense of the Philippines from December 7, 1941 to April 10, 1942.)
+The timetable had to be accelerated, and the only craft available to transport MacArthur and his family from Corregidor were four aging PT boats under the leadership of Lieutenant John Bulkeley.
+(Lieutenant Bulkeley would later receive the Medal of Honor for his heroic defense of the Philippines from December 7, 1941, to April 10, 1942.)
 Bulkeley and his PT boats would break out of Luzon as the sun went down on March 11th, taking with them General MacArthur.
 The Naval officers at Corregidor who were aware of the plan believed the General had about 1 chance in 5 of getting out successfully, and alive.

 From the devastating attack that destroyed Clark Air Field eight hours after Pearl Harbor until March 11th, General Douglas MacArthur had encouraged the valiant defenders that if they could just hold on, reinforcements would be coming from the United States.
 For 90 days Philippine Scouts and American soldiers, despite disease, a shortage of food, lack of ammunition, obsolete and malfunctioning military hardware, and hostile jungle terrain had battled the well supplied invading Japanese.
 Manila had been sacrificed and 68,000 Filipinos, supported by nearly 12,000 American soldiers, had fallen back to the peninsula of Bataan to stall the Japanese war plans to break and enslave the Philippine Islands.